Liu Shaoqi: Personal life

 Liu married five times, including to He Baozhen (何宝珍) and Wang Guangmei (王光美).

 His third wife, Xie Fei (谢飞), came from Wenchang, Hainan and was one of the few women on the 1934 Long March.
 His wife at the time of his death in 1969, Wang Guangmei, was thrown into prison by Mao Zedong during the Cultural Revolution; she was subjected to harsh conditions in solitary confinement for more than a decade.

 His son Liu Yunbin (Chinese: 刘允斌; pinyin: Liú Yǔnbīn) was a prominent physicist who was also singled out for abuse during the Cultural Revolution.
 He committed suicide in 1967 by lying on the tracks before an oncoming train.
 Liu Yunbin was posthumously rehabilitated and his reputation restored in 1978.

+His youngest son Liu Yuan was a high-ranking officer of the People's Liberation Army who served as the Political Commissar of the PLA General Logistics Department.